DEFRA/defra-ai-governance-tool-admin/product-requirements/initial-product-requirements.md

     **When** the upload completes,
     **Then** the UI displays the file name and upload status, and the document is associated with the checklist item.
 - **Detailed Architecture Design Notes:**
-  - Integrate the file picker with the API using Axios or Fetch.
+  - Integrate the file picker with the API using Fetch.
   - Allow for PUT operations to update the file metadata if needed.
 - **Dependencies:**
   Depends on Backend API Story 6.1 and the Checklist Item Instance UI from Feature 5.